tamersp25/docs/src/docs/overview/aiWARE-in-depth/engines.md

 Converting V2F Engines to V3F
 =============================

-Chunk Engines that already use the Engine Toolkit AND do not have any direct interaction with Kafka &mdash; it's an easy process: Just pick up the latest distribution of the engine toolkit.
+Chunk Engines that already use the Engine Toolkit and thus do not have any direct interaction with Kafka &mdash; it's an easy process: Just pick up the latest distribution of the Engine Toolkit.

 Stream Engines need to be updated to move away from consuming directly from Kafka.
-Think of stream engine as chunk with just a single chunk.
-The payload would come from the payload field in the post request to the `/process` webhook (vs. PAYLOAD_JSON env variable in V2F).
+Think of a stream engine as a chunk engine processing just a single chunk.
+The payload would come from the `payload` field in the post request to the `/process` webhook (vs. PAYLOAD_JSON env variable in V2F).
 The heartbeats should be converted to post to the callback endpoint with the appropriate payload.